afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 <span class="figcaption">Image source: [Goods Home Design](http://www.goodshomedesign.com/railroad-boxcar-converted-tiny-home/) </span>

 Larger than the caboose and smaller than the sterling rail is the boxcar rail.
 Their high ceilings offer the illusion of open space, and could even be built with a lofted bedroom.
-Since boxcars are used for shipping, there’s no need to gut them during the restoration process.
+Since boxcars are used for shipping, there’s no need to gut them during the restoration process and change much from what the current owners have done to it..
 That tends to be a huge draw for those looking into the tiny house community.

 ## Different Available Dimensions For a Caboose